COVID–19 - Update for Partner Employers and Apprentices

 How will we review progress?

-Regular progress reviews are a crucial part of each apprenticeship and these will take place remotely via Microsoft Teams or over the telephone.
+Regular progress reviews are a crucial part of each Apprenticeship and these will take place either face to face, remotely via Microsoft Teams or telephone.

 Will apprentices be able to complete their Apprenticeship on time?